skiadas/DataWranglingCourse/notes/security_auth.md

 Digital Certificates are issued by a **Certificate Authority (CA)**, which is a trusted party that digitally signs the certificates using their key.
 This way we only need to trust the certificate authority, rather than trust each individual or company to give us their true public keys.
 VeriSign is one such widely used CA.

 There is a larger infrastructure that makes working with public keys effective.
-It is called a **public key infrastructure**.
+It is called a **Public Key Infrastructure** (PKI).

 ### Web server/service Authentication